linksmart/nifi-opc-ua-bundles/docs/standard-opc-ua-service.md

 Client Keystore Location | The location of the keystore file (`JKS` type).
 Notice that the keystore should have one `PrivateKeyEntry` (private key + certificate).
 If multiple exist, then the first one will be used.
 Also notice that the the key password should be the same as the keystore password.
 Client Keystore Password | The password of the keystore (the key password should also be the same) Require Server Authentication | Whether to verify server certificate against the trust store.
 It is recommended to disable this option for easier testing, but enable it for production usage.
-Trust Store Location | The location of the keystore file (`JKS` type).
+Trust Store Location | The location of the truststore file (`JKS` type).
 Multiple certificates inside the trust store is possible.
-Trust Store Password | The password of the keystore.
+Trust Store Password | The password of the truststore.
 Auth Policy | Choose between "Anonymous" or using username-password for authentication.
 Username | Only valid when `Auth Policy` is set to `Username`.
 The username for authentication.
 Password | Only valid when `Auth Policy` is set to `Username`.
 The password for authentication.